 The General Baptist chapel (now Cross Hills Baptist Church) stood on the road linking Thornton and Bagworth.
 According to the signboard on the present (modern) building, this church was founded in 1796.
 Details of their first meeting place have not been traced, but a General Baptist chapel was built in 1813-14, at a cost of £400.
 In 1829 it was recorded that 250 General Baptists met in Bagworth.
 In 1851, their chapel is recorded as having room for 350 seated worshippers plus another 50 standing, although by then regular attendance was far below that figure.
 On census Sunday in March 1851 there was just a single service, in the afternoon, with just 67 people present.
 There was also an active Sunday school, which 68 people attended that morning and 65 in the afternoon.

-A Primitive Methodist chapel was built in Bagworth in 1904, and can be identified from old Ordnance Survey maps, although the building is no longer there, perhaps due to the subsidence which has affected much of the village.
+A Primitive Methodist chapel was built in Bagworth in 1904, and can be identified from old Ordnance Survey maps.
+The building closed in 1980, due to subsidence.

 Stanton under Bardon